KBNLresearch/iromlab/doc/setupIromlab.md

     <enablePPNLookup>False</enablePPNLookup>

-### startOnFinalise
+### startOnFinalize

-This is a flag that -if set to *True*- delays the processing of any discs until the operator finalises the batch (disabled by default):
+This is a flag that -if set to *True*- delays the processing of any discs until the operator finalizes the batch (disabled by default):

-    <startOnFinalise>False</startOnFinalise>
+    <startOnFinalize>False</startOnFinalize>

 ### enableSocketAPI